d3nd3/sof-os-to-ds/sofos_release/README.txt

 Now type "sofos.exe nameoffile.os", replacing nameoffile with the name of your .os file.
 By default this will try to create a file named decompiled.ds in the same directory as sofos.exe

-A helper file "helper.ds" will also be generated in the same directory as your sofos.exe when you run it for the first time.
-This file is pointed to in the first line of the .ds scripts and allows the decompiled script to compile with sofds.exe Just make sure that sofos.exe and sofds.exe are in the same folders/directories, and you'll be fine.
+A helper file "helper.ds" will also be generated in the Current Working Directory, or same root directory as where you dragged the input file/directory from.

 I will supply the sofds.exe which comes from the SoFSDK with this, so you can see if the decompiled.ds will compile back into the .os.
 SoF servers use the .os file to make dynamic things happen within a map.